 If you are ready to send us your text, click here.

 Clients coming into the ESU Writing Center fill out a form which tells the tutor something about the client and his/her writing project.
 The client and the tutor may briefly clarify the information on the form, but shortly, the session begins with the tutor addressing the concerns that the client has regarding his/her assignment.
 The tutor will direct the client's attention to a specific task the client can perform to improve the project, allow the client time to perform the task, and then check the task to evaluate improvement.
 This process can be repeated as necessary.
-The tutor will also give the client a number of suggestions for improvement which can be done at home (independently).
+The tutor will also give the client a number of suggestions for improvement which can be completed at independently.
 The client may return with revised versions of the project for subsequent meetings.

-Some of the things we often examine include the "larger" issues
+Some of the things we often examine include the "larger" issues:

 Clients initiate these consultations via email.
 When a client emails us, he/she may, for instance, simply ask a usage question.
-If a client has an essay for which he/she wishes to get consultation, the client would attach the document to his email and use the message area to indicate his/her areas of concern.
-If the document is sent during our regular operating hours, the email software will beep, alerting the tutors to an incoming message.
+If a client has an essay for which he/she wishes to get consultation, the client would attach the document to his email and use the message area to indicate his/her areas of concern.The online tutor checks the email service regularly.

-One tutor will then open the email message, read the document and respond to the client's stated concerns.
+The online tutor will then open the email message, read the document and respond to the client's stated concerns.
 If there are no specific concerns listed, the tutor will respond to the larger issues (above) and mention smaller issues only if there are glaring problems.
 The tutor will respond to these issues with a reply message that will make some specific suggestions, point out areas of strength, and identify areas needing more extensive attention.
 The tutor may be able to point out how to address the areas of concern and may include some strategies for proofreading the project.
 The client and tutor may email back and forth several times to "finish" the project, but most consultations require just one contact.

 Many misconceptions circulate regarding what we do and don't do at the ESU Writing Center or the Virtual Writing Center.
 The above discussion reveals most of what we do; here's what we don't do: